 The Legal Cheek View

 All hands on deck!
-Traditional shipping specialist Holman Fenwick Willan (HFW) is calling.
+Traditional shipping specialist Holman Fenwick Willan (HFW) is calling land-lubbering trainees to jump on board and set sail.
 For those who can tell their port from their starboard, insiders say that this buccaneering international law firm offers “excellent training”, peer support and plenty of opportunities to set sail on an international secondment, with less of the ‘always on’ working culture you’ll find elsewhere in the City.

 The firm dates its roots back to 1832, when a family of ship owners first established the West of England Marine Insurance Association.
 To this day, HFW remains a market-leader in all things maritime.
 Unsurprisingly then, a training contract here will land you work on some of the biggest deals in shipping law, such as launching the shipping industry’s first ever sustainable fund, LEMSCO.
 But HFW has expanded its core legal sectors to focus on aerospace, commodities, construction, energy and insurance alongside its principal practice.
-The firm has also branched out geographically, recently becoming the first ever UK-headquartered law firm to launch an office in Shenzhen, China, taking its total international network to 21 hubs across 17 different countries.
+Geographically, the firm boasts 21 international offices across 17 different countries.

 At its best, the work is hands-on with lots of client exposure.
 “I have written a memo to a blue chip client which was sent off largely unedited, done my fair share of original drafting, and been heavily involved in intense contract negotiations lasting well into the night,” says one spy.
 “I am often given the opportunity of having the first drafts of letter/emails to clients, opposing firms or arbitration tribunals.
 The research tasks are often quite niche, given the work at HFW, which makes them more complex and interesting” another noted.
 Because the work is sector-focused, rookies report developing legal knowledge as well as practical experience with each seat rotation.
 That being said, there are grumbles of paralegals hoarding all the juicy stuff in certain departments and there is still plenty of admin like bundling, document production and document review.
 So it is a balance between the “very stimulating” and the “mind-dumbing document-based tasks”.